 Chili Con Carne with Beef Chuck Recipe

-The Instagram ad targeting algorithm must have been reading my mind the other week when I scrolled across a salivary response inducing picture of Chili Con Carne from none other than Kenji Lopez Alt from Serious Eats.
-The recipe builds a deep and complex flavor profile by starting with whole dried chilis and leveraging the rich beefiness of chuck meat and chicken stock.
-The setup is pretty simple, and it will fill your entire home with an irresistible aroma while it simmers away on your stove.
+The Instagram ad targeting algorithm must have been reading my mind the other week when I scrolled across a salivary-response-inducing picture of Chili Con Carne from none other than Kenji Lopez Alt from Serious Eats.
+This flavorful, mexican-inspired recipe builds a deep and complex flavor profile by starting with whole dried chilis and leveraging the rich beefiness of chuck meat and chicken stock.
+So much better than your average chili con carne recipe with ground beef, chili powder, and beans such as black beans or red kidney beans.
+Yet the setup is pretty simple, and it will fill your entire home with an irresistible aroma while it simmers away on your stove.
+We made a few changes to Kenji’s recipe to adapt it to our taste.
+We omitted the fish sauce (Michelle doesn’t like fish), we used more garlic, we chose the chilis that we had access to and added an extra Arbol chili to kick up the heat a bit.

-We enjoyed bowls this chili con carne with slices of avocado, spring onion, cilantro, and home-made tortillas.
+We enjoyed bowls of chili con carne with slices of avocado, spring onion, cilantro, and home-made tortillas.
 It was a magical meal.
-Try it in your house tonight.
+Try it at your house tonight.

 Full ingredients and directions below.